gnivler/PanicSystem/README.md

 ## Special Cases

 Pilots with one health left and a mostly destroyed mech will automatically starting rolling for ejection, skipping panic saving throws.
-Pilots who are alone and face unsurmountable odds will also roll for ejection.
+Pilots who are alone and face insurmountable odds will also skipp planic throws and start rolling for ejection.